 One crucial point to note is that this transfer of your registered information only takes place at the time you open a new application.

 If you open an application form without having completed applicant registration, no information will be transferred in automatically.
 If you then add to or amend your registered information after this point, your open application form will be unaffected.

 The dashboard is the area of Oriel which is personal to you and where the information relating to your progress through the recruitment round is held and acted upon.

-Summary - overview information about your account, including your unique Oriel PIN.
+My dashboard - overview information about your account, including your unique Oriel PIN.
 From here you can add details to your applicant registration.